bbcmicrobit/micropython/docs/audio.rst

 .. py:module:: audio

 This module allows you to play your own sounds.
+If you are using a micro:bit **V2**, ``audio` is also part of the ``microbit`` module.

 By default sound output will be via the edge connector on pin 0 and the built-in speaker **V2**.
 You can connect a wired headphones or a speaker to pin 0 and GND on the edge connector to hear the sounds.
-In order to use the audio module you will need to provide a sound source.

-A sound source is an iterable (sequence, like list or tuple, or a generator) of frames, each of 32 samples.
-The ``audio`` modules plays samples at the rate of 7812.5 samples per second, which means that it can reproduce frequencies up to 3.9kHz.

 Functions
 =========